Engelberg/instaparse/docs/Performance.md

 That's where instaparse comes in.
 Instaparse can handle arbitrary context-free grammars written using standard notation, so it's easy to apply it, even for a quickie one-time parsing task.

 Shortly after the release of instaparse, there were a couple great testimonial blog posts about instaparse.
 [This blog post by Brandon Harvey](http://walkwithoutrhythm.net/blog/2013/05/16/instaparse-parsing-with-clojure-is-the-new-black/) especially made my day, because it perfectly captured what I had hoped to achieve with instaparse.

 In his blog post, Brandon describes some cave data that he wanted to parse.
 Ideally, he wanted to figure out how to get "from a big fat unwieldy string to a nice, regular tree-shaped data structure in 20 minutes or less."
 The cave data is clearly structured and looks kind of like JSON, but it isn't quite JSON.

 First, he tried using another Clojure parsing library (a rather excellent library provided you're working with a grammar that fits its constraints), but couldn't figure out how to express his grammar in a way that worked.
 He got bogged down with a bunch of shift/reduce conflicts and other errors  that he didn't know how to interpret without understanding the underlying machinery.
 Using instaparse, he expressed the grammar in the way that seemed most natural, and it worked.

-This brings me to my first main point about performance:
+This brings me to a point I'd like to make before discussing performance:

 *Instaparse aims to be more flexible than traditional parser libraries --- more tolerant of grammars that are ambiguous, require backtracking, or use a mixture of left and right recursion.*